St. Joseph's N.S. Ballymitty

 Our school found out that our application for further funding for Erasmus projects for 2023/2024 has been approved.
 This funding allows staff to travel next year 2023/2024 to plan for pupils to travel the year after!
 A fund of €16, 380 has been awarded to the school.
 This ensures that our Erasmus project will continue into next year and beyond!

-Group Erasmus Trip - 16 pupils and 4 adults
+Group Erasmus Trip - 16 pupils and 4 adults to Tarragona, Spain - April 2023

 Day 1